PoyaKazemzade/user-ad-application/README.md

 #### 3.1.
 Backend Services (Microservices)

 Each service is built using Spring Boot.
 To deploy them, you must run them independently on localhost.
-*NOTE* Make sure ActiveMQ is up and running locally.
+*Note!* Make sure ActiveMQ is up and running locally.
 You must then run the services in the following order:
 1. `userservice`
 2. `adservice`
 3. `listingservice`